-BARCELONA, Spain--As, Microsoft announced Windows Phone 7 during its news conference at Mobile World Congress 2010 on Monday.
-The event is actually as this story posts, but we received a prebriefing of today's news and wanted to share a quick list of major points with you.
+BARCELONA, Spain--As expected, Microsoft announced Windows Phone 7 during its news conference at Mobile World Congress 2010 on Monday.
+The event is actually happening right now as this story posts, but we received a prebriefing of today's news and wanted to share a quick list of major points with you.

 Microsoft will have four major announcements at MWC: